Last updated on November 26th, 2018

 San serif fonts are simple and clear.
 They are the perfect choice to express softness.
 For this reason, most of the headlines are in san serif.

 Another point to remember is that different points of fonts also can change the personality of the same typeface.
-So, keep this i mind when selecting a typeface and point size.
+So, keep this i mind when selecting a typeface and point size in graphic design services.

 Typefaces come with different personalities and graphic designers must be aware of this fact while creating a logo design.
 The right business message can only be conveyed through the right personality of a typeface.
 For instance, you cannot use comic sans in a corporate logo design.